O – offer opportunities for people to be involved in your mission

 Keeping things organized and manageable.
 We keep an excel spreadsheet of the year’s activities, which includes the activity, date, cost, sponsor, and Volunteer Champion.
 There’s one Champion per activity.
 We use online calendars to create tasks.
 We just started using Trello.
 It’s an online project management tool.
 There’s a free version, which allows Champions to share progress with the foundation’s director.

 These simple tools are provided “Cause We Care” and value the success of others.
-Send an email to email@example.com if you’d like to be represented in one of our articles.
+Write an article for us too!

 Gayle Gross is the Founder and CEO of SOAR.
 She’s an experienced presenter for the Center of Non-profit Excellence in combination with the Association of Fundraising Professionals of Southern Colorado.
 She implements collaborative networking events to increase market share and raise money for businesses and non-profits collectively.
 People she has worked with continue to see their markets and services increase even after she’s done coaching them.
 Peer to peer fundraising and productive social impact within communities are her specialties.